 Number of shades in Sephora USA: 29

 One of the very few brands that carried the entire shade range was Fenty Beauty.
-With Rare Beauty, many foundation shades were still missing.
+With Rare Beauty, many foundation shades were missing.

 Rare Beauty shades in Sephora USA: 48